-The magnetic field lines produced by a straight current carrying conductor is in the form of concentric circles, depending upon the direction of current, magnetic field lines also change their directions.
+The magnetic field lines produced by a straight current-carrying conductor is in the form of concentric circles, depending upon the direction of the current, magnetic field lines also change their directions.

-According to Right- Hand Thumb Rule, If the right hand’s thumb is placed in the direction of the moving current, then the direction of fingers show the direction of magnetic field lines, Similarly, if the thumb is placed in the direction of the magnetic field lines, then the direction of current is shown by the curled fingers’ direction.
+According to Right- Hand Thumb Rule, If the right hand’s thumb is placed in the direction of the moving current, then the direction of the fingers shows the direction of magnetic field lines, Similarly, if the thumb is placed in the direction of the magnetic field lines, then the direction of current is shown by the curled fingers’ direction.

-Maxwell’s Corkscrew Rule:
+Maxwell’s Corkscrew Rule

 According to Maxwell’s Corkscrew rule, A screw can tell the direction of the magnetic field lines.
 If the screw is moved forward, the direction of rotation shows the direction of magnetic field lines while the direction of the movement of the screw shows the direction of current and Vice-Versa.